ADR-065: Contract surface — admission rules and payload pattern

 D9.
 ADR-024’s PR-statement governance is repealed

-Structural enforcement (validator rules 1–7 + ruff D100/D104 admission docstring presence) carries the discipline that ADR-024 attempted to carry through PR-statement convention.
+Structural enforcement (the validator’s slug-identified rule set per ADR-097 + ruff D100/D104 admission docstring presence) carries the discipline that ADR-024 attempted to carry through PR-statement convention.
 Routine core additions are gated by per-PR “no clean single-context home” judgment against the docstring rationale.
 Substrate-kernel additions (core/events/) remain ADR-level.
 A trigger-driven killer-test re-audit per ADR-069 is the structural backstop against the cumulative drift mode that ADR-024 failed to catch.

 Alternatives considered